 Your landlord cannot change the amount of rent you owe during the term or your lease unless you mutually agree on it.
 They can, however, change it if you’re moving to a new lease term, which makes it easier for property owners to make changes if you have a month-to-month agreement.
 In these cases, though, they must still give you advanced notice of any adjustments to your rent.
 The amount of notice they must provide you varies, but it is typically 30 days.

 The rules and processes for evicting tenants vary according to your location and your specific circumstances.
 A landlord, however, cannot evict you for no reason or without notice.
 In most cases, they must provide you with a written warning and give you a valid reason for eviction.
-They also need to provide you with a chance to fix the situation by, for example, paying the rent you owe or finding a new home for your pet if your lease does not permit pets.
+They also need to provide you with a chance to fix the situation.
+They should let you pay the rent you owe or find a new home for your pet if it breaks the lease.
 Only in the most extreme circumstances will you not have a chance to fix the situation.